 Retention of Military Benefits for Spouses

-Under the Uniformed Services Formers Spouse Protection Act, if you are a military spouse and have been married for 10 years you are eligible of the benefits.
+Under the Uniformed Services Former Spouse Protection Act, if you are a military spouse and have been married for 10 years you are eligible for the benefits.

 Maintain a Higher Standard of Living

-In practical terms spousal support is not be tax deductible for the payer, if the separated spouse is living in the same household.
+In practical terms, spousal support is not tax deductible for the payer, if the separated spouse is living in the same household.